Brett-Tanner/Journal/2024/Jan_24.md

 - [] Can probably speed up queries for ChartController with pluck
 - [] If indexing FK columns which can be null, exclude null from the index

-##### Testing

-- [] Add chart request specs (and policy??)
-- Write tests for Invoice#calc_cost to prepare for the rewrite
-  - Summary
-    - [] Test that event options are removed from blank invoices (currently shown but not included in total cost?)
-  - [] PDF creation (or at least that one is created)
-- Rewrite Invoice#calc_cost as separate classes for cost calculation, summary generation and PDF creation
-  - Can test it separately with unit tests till ready, then swap it in when done
-- [] Refactor request specs to use rails path helpers
-- [] Test emails with [email_spec](https://github.com/email-spec/email-spec) gem
-- [] Create `rails predeploy` task to run all the tests and brakeman prior to deployments

 ##### Views

 - [] Extract conditonal info display into its own partial